APPLY NOW FOR 2019-21

 Our online application form has two parts and should always be completed in English.

 The first part (below) takes just a minute to fill in.
 You'll then receive an e-mail containing a unique link that will allow you to access the second part of our application.

-In the second part, you'll be asked to respond to a few questions about your art and/or curatorial practice and reflect on the role of the artist/curator in society.
+In the second part, you'll be asked to respond to a few questions about your art/curatorial/writing/research practice and reflect on what the space of art and research can offer under current conditions.
 You'll be able to work on this second part online, save your work as you go, make changes, and take as much time as you need before choosing to submit your answers.